yguitton/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 >    > If you want to know more about clustering click https://openrefine.org/docs/manual/cellediting#cluster-and-edit
 >    {: .comment}
 >
-> 4. Click on `Select All` and then on `Merge Selected & close`, you will see a notification message "Mass edit 119 cells in column County".
+> 5. Click on `Select All` and then on `Merge Selected & close`, you will see a notification message "Mass edit 119 cells in column County".
-> 5. To fix the remaining counties go again to Cluster in the facet window of Count.
+> 6. To fix the remaining counties go again to Cluster in the facet window of Count.
-> 6. In the Cluster and edit window, go to `Keying Function`, then select `ngram-fingerprint`, and set "1" as the value in `Ngram Size`.
-Press the enter key.
+> 7. In the *Cluster and edit* window, go to `Keying Function`, then select `ngram-fingerprint`, and set "1" as the value in `n-Gram Size`.
+> 8. Press the `Cluster` button, you normally see a cluster about "San Andres" of size "4".
-> 7. Click on `Select All` and then on `Merge Selected & close`, you will see a notification message "Mass edit 360 cells in column County".
+> 9. Click on `Select All` and then on `Merge Selected & close`, you will see a notification message "Mass edit 360 cells in column County".
 >    - Your counties are now fixed!
 Congratulation!
 {: .hands_on}

 ## Exporting

-> ### {% icon hands_on %} Hands-on: Exporting cleaned file into Galaxy.
+> ### {% icon hands_on %} Hands-on: Exporting cleaned file into your Galaxy history.
 >
 > 1. On the upper right corner click on `Export` and select `Galaxy exporter`.
->    - A notification message as "Dataset has been exported to Galaxy, please close this tab" is displayed
+>    - A notification message as "Dataset has been exported to Galaxy, please close this tab" is displayed.
->    - You normally have your resulting data file on your Galaxy history
+>    - You normally have your resulting data file exported on your Galaxy history as "openrefine-Galaxt file.tsv" dataset.
 >
 >
 >    > ### {% icon comment %} Comment